-In this section, some of the work and studies were done which are related to the problem of selecting the most appropriate classification algorithm for a particular dataset were briefly covered.
+In this section, some of the work and studies done which are related to the factors affecting the problem of selecting the most appropriate classification algorithm for a particular dataset were briefly covered.

-As known, each classification algorithm has its own advantages, disadvantages and assumptions, also known that each dataset has its own characteristics, which doesn't always satisfy the assumptions of a classification algorithm.
+As known, each classification algorithm (or category of classification algorithms) has its own basic logic, advantages, disadvantages, configuration parameters and assumptions.
+Likewise, each dataset has its very own characteristics, which doesn't always fulfill the assumptions of a classification algorithm.